Charlottesville Albemarle County Convention and Visitors Bureau: Visitor center downtown on East Main Street. 293-6789, or toll free 877-386-1103

 Tough times, but it could be worse

-Although the economic downturn has hit the Charlottesville area hard, unemployment rates for Charlottesville City have decreased slightly since last year, while the national unemployment rate has increased.
+Although economic recovery is in the air, the area's unemployment rates have increased slightly over last year.
 The Virginia Employment Commission credits the softer landing for Charlottesville to recent UVA grads choosing to enter the local workforce instead of going elsewhere after getting their diplomas.

 Major industries: Tourism, learning, medicine

-Manufacturing, agriculture, and textiles have flourished in the area for years, and the beauty of the natural environment as well as our rich history have created a thriving tourism industry.
+While manufacturing, agriculture, and textiles flourished in the past, and the beauty of the natural environment as well as our rich history have created a thriving tourism industry.
 In addition, Mr. Jefferson's university is home of prestigious law, business, and medical schools, not to mention a pair of highly-rated hospitals.
 As piles of retirement, investment, and tourism magazines attest, Charlottesville / Albemarle today is one of the hottest places to live in the country.
 And the wine bloggers had their convention here in July of 2011!

 Albemarle has farmettes and horse farms galore, but for a rural county, we're fairly small potatoes in the Old MacDonald world of real agriculture.
-According to a 2007 agriculture census, Albemarle ranks at #35 among Virginia's counties with only 919 farms and $21.45 million in annual revenue from farm sales.
-Nearby Augusta, by contrast, ranks at the #2 spot with 1,691 farms grossing $138.7 million in annual sales.
-Albemarle didn't even chart for cotton, peanuts, tobacco, and barley, but here are a few measurements:
+According to a 2007 agriculture census, Albemarle ranks at #31 among Virginia's counties with only 895 farms and $24.174 million in annual revenue from farm sales.
+Nearby Augusta, by contrast, ranks at the #2 spot with 1,729 farms grossing $195 million in annual sales.
+Albemarle is #2 in the state for fruit, nuts and berry production, #4 in horses, and #8 for sheep and goats.

 –from U.S. Department of Agriculture